lmammino/loige.co/astro/src/content/posts/2023-03-26_the-senior-dev/index.md

 tags:
   - life
   - career
+description: This article explores the multifaceted definition of a senior software engineer.
+It covers the technical skills like going a level deeper and having a broad understanding, as well as soft skills like communication, autonomy, business acumen, and leadership.
+It provides tips on how to grow, such as pair programming and content creation.
+The path to seniority requires dedication, perseverance and a growth mindset.
 ---

 In today's fast-paced tech industry, the role of a senior software engineer has become increasingly important and something many engineers strive to be recognized as.
 But **are you senior yet**?
 And **what's expected from you a senior**?